Rhino Hunts in Africa

-This is a chance to hunt a trophy White Rhinoceros in South Africa's Free State Province southwest of Johannesburg.
+This is a chance to hunt a trophy White Rhinoceros in South Africa.
 The hunt will be conducted on foot in the traditional style on an 11,000 acre concession while staying at a 4-star luxury lodge.
 The White Rhinoceros trophy will be fully exportable under CITES!

 Taking a rhino hunt in Africa has traditionally been one of the great milestones of an African hunter’s achievements.
 A rhino hunt is one of the big five hunts and due to its high cost, is usually the last of a hunter’s big five list to be checked off .
 Rhinoceros populations have been hunted almost to the point of extinction in Arica’s recent past.
 Due to demand from the Far East for rhino horn, rampant poaching has put the rhino in peril.
 Both white and black rhino populations have made recoveries and populations of white rhinos have rebounded to around 20,000 with most of those animals being located within South Africa’s boundaries.
 Black rhinos are believed to number around 4,000.
 While both species are threatened by poaching, a rhino hunt plays a vital role in rhino conservation today by bringing value to those that have rhinoceros on their properties.
 Without this value, there would be no incentive to harbor large herd of rhinos and to constantly maintain the vigilance necessary to protect them from poaching.